Points of Contention with the Nature of God

 Can God be tempted?

-- The Bible explicitly states that God can be tempted (MAL 3:15), which is why Jesus forbade that practice (MAT 4:7).
+- Yes.
+The Bible explicitly states that God can be tempted (MAL 3:15), leading Jesus to forbid this practice (MAT 4:7).

 - Satan tempted God into destroying Job’s life for absolutely no reason (JOB 2:3).

 - He used too.
 The Israelites succeeded in tempting God into creating water for them at Massah (EXO 17:2, 7), but they were soon prohibited from tempting God again (DEU 6:16).
 Now, any further attempt at temptation will anger God (ACT 15:10).